WestonSF/ArcGISDesktopWordReport/ReadMe.md

 #Desktop Word Report

 This tool will produce a PDF with two pages - One for a report and one for a map.
 Input to this script would be a property feature class and a feature class that is to be reported on.
-Multiple properties to one mail address is accounted for, so one report will be produced in this case with many maps (depending on how many properties).
+Multiple properties to a set of fields is accounted for, so one report will be produced in this case with many maps (depending on how many properties).

 ## Features